mishachepi/obsidian-to-anytype/README.md

 # obsidian-to-anytype
-This script help to migrate from Obsidian to AnyType.
+This script help to migrate from Obsidian to Anytype.
-Script creates .md links from wiki links and converts folders to indexes
+This script creates .md links [name](path.md) from wiki-links [[name]] and converts folders into .md indexes.
+Markdown links are easily processed by Anytype.

 ### How to use
 - Create backup